Computer Information Systems – Executive | MS

 - A Virtual Orientation Session to cover immigration issues, academics, login processes, billing and payments, and an opportunity to meet the faculty and staff of NEC will take place a week before the term start.
 Admitted students will receive the link to access the orientation session.

-- A CPT option is required each semester, starting the first semester.
+- An internship is required each semester, starting in the first semester.

 - Students must take at least seven credits per semester to be considered full-time.

-The NEC curriculum focuses on the primary topics that that the ACM (Association of Computer Machinery) identifies as the pillars of an IT curriculum, with a new focus on Cybersecurity:
+The NEC curriculum focuses on the primary topics that the ACM (Association of Computer Machinery) identifies as the pillars of an IT curriculum, with a new focus on Cybersecurity.

 A total of 36 credit hours are required for program completion: ten three-credit courses and six credits of CPT.

 - Due to the hybrid nature of our residency model, online attendance is required each week of the semester.
 This means that students will not be allowed to register after the official semester start date.